Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

 \subsubsection{Performance Assessment and Reporting}

-Model efficacy is evaluated on the \texttt{eval-8} benchmark.
+Model efficacy is evaluated under the Eval-8 setting of SSPT-Bench.
+Per checkpoint, $N=5000$ floor plans are generated and evaluated.
 Given the heavy-tailed nature of graph-based integration metrics, we report robust central tendencies (median and interquartile range) alongside standard deviations.
-The syntactic fidelity is quantified via three primary integration-derived indicators: \begin{enumerate} \item \textbf{Public-space Dominance (\texttt{public\_score}):} The numerical difference between the maximum mean integration of designated public spaces (e.g., living rooms) and the highest mean integration among all subordinate private/service rooms. \item \textbf{Relative Living-room Integration (\texttt{living\_room}):} The living-room's absolute integration normalized by the within-plan integration average across all functional categories (baseline $=1$). \item \textbf{Living-room Advantage (\texttt{living\_adv}):} The relative integration margin of the living room over the next most integrated non-living functional space within the same layout. \end{enumerate} These scalars are complemented by a distributional comparative analysis of room-type integration profiles, directly mapping generated samples against the screened real-world data reference.
+The syntactic fidelity is quantified via three primary integration-derived indicators: \begin{enumerate} \item \textit{Public-space dominance $D_{\mathrm{pub}}$:} The numerical difference between the maximum mean integration of designated public spaces (e.g., living rooms) and the highest mean integration among all non-public functional spaces. \item \textit{Living-room relative integration $R_{\mathrm{liv}}$:} The living room's absolute integration normalized by the within-plan integration average across all functional categories (baseline $=1$).
+This is a diagnostic coordinate, not a monotonic quality score. \item \textit{Living-room advantage $A_{\mathrm{liv}}$:} The relative integration margin of the living room over the next most integrated visible non-living functional category within the same layout. \end{enumerate} These scalars are complemented by a distributional comparative analysis of room-type integration profiles, directly mapping generated samples against the screened real-world data reference.
+Specifically, we use the median profile distance $d_{\mathrm{profile}}$ to measure the overall alignment between generated samples and the screened RPLAN$_8$ reference profile.